Uncertainty-Aware Multimodal Fusion for Oral Lesion Classification: Conclusion

 \section{Conclusion}

-We presented a multimodal paradigm for classifying oral lesions into four categories.
+We presented a multimodal fusion framework for oral lesion classification that integrates deep visual embeddings, spectrally enriched descriptors, and clinical priors.
 Our method uses deep morphological embeddings, haemoglobin-sensitive spectral indications, texture descriptors, and demographic data.
 Each modality captures lesion appearance and clinical context uniquely.
 RGB pictures were converted to 31-band hyperspectral images.
 These extracted spectral-style biomarkers are not available in RGB imaging.
 We created tiny texture and spectral-shape characteristics to capture local structure and wavelength-dependent variations.
-An incremental heuristic meta-learner (IHML) was introduced to fuse calibrated base models using uncertainty-aware meta-features and patient-level posterior smoothing, improving prediction stability.
-On an unseen patient split, IHML achieved a macro F1 of 66.23\% and an AUC-ROC of 84.45\%, outperforming all baseline models and confirming the benefit of multimodal feature integration.
-Future work will explore end-to-end fusion architectures, transformer-based attention, and real hyperspectral acquisition for improved clinical translation.
+We proposed integrating various features into IHML.
+It combines calibrated base learners, uncertainty-aware meta-features, and patient-level smoothing.
+This strategy improves stability and consistency in patient forecasts.
+Our strategy was tested on an unobserved patient split.
+IHML has a macro F1-score of 66.23\% and an AUC-ROC of 84.45\%.
+Our findings beat all baseline models.
+Each feature block yielded considerable gains in the ablation research.
+Our findings demonstrate that incorporating deep, spectral, and clinical information enhances oral lesion categorization.
+Future work will explore end-to-end multimodal attention architectures with explicit uncertainty modeling, as well as validation on physically acquired hyperspectral datasets.
+For better clinical application, we will investigate end-to-end fusion models, transformer-based attention mechanisms, and real-world hyperspectral imaging.